la2050/archive/_projects/2015/creating-brighter-futures-through-second-chances.md

   (middle/elementary students) about effective leadership.
 project_image: 'https://img.youtube.com/vi/c9y0Bp8kgT4/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/c9y0Bp8kgT4'
-'In one to three sentences, please describe your proposal.': >- Second Chances Leadership Program builds and develops the self-confidence, life & leadership skills of youth through: Education, Financial Literacy, Leadership, Social Justice/Advocacy and Health.
-This is accomplished through interactive learning, in-class discussions, presentations/panels, workshops and exploratory field-trips (domestically & internationally).
-Our student ambassadors take what they’ve learned and teach our younger youth (middle/elementary students) about effective leadership.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: